-For the three months ended April 30, 2021, the Company added 444,343 ordinary shares to the ordinary shares reserved for issuance, pursuant to an "evergreen" provision contained in the Amended and Restated 2012 Employee Stock Purchase Plan, or ESPP.
+In the first quarter of fiscal year 2022, the Company added 444,343 ordinary shares to the ordinary shares reserved for issuance, pursuant to an "evergreen" provision contained in the Amended and Restated 2012 Employee Stock Purchase Plan, or ESPP.
 Pursuant to such provision, for each fiscal year, the number of ordinary shares reserved for issuance under the ESPP is automatically increased by a number equal to the lesser of (i) 1,500,000 ordinary shares, (ii) one and one quarter percent (1.25%) of the aggregate number of ordinary shares outstanding on such date, or (iii) an amount determined by the Company's Board of Directors or a duly authorized committee of the Board of Directors.

-As of April 30, 2021 and January 31, 2021, the following ordinary shares were reserved for future issuance under the EIP and ESPP:
+As of October 31, 2021 and January 31, 2021, the following ordinary shares were reserved for future issuance under the EIP and ESPP: